adoptedirelia/adoptedirelia.github.io/README.md

-# adoptedirelia.github.io

-This is my personal website repository.

-You can visit it by this [link](https://adoptedirelia.github.io)
+This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
+Feel free to clone this code for your own personal use.